STEPS TO INVITING A J-1 EXCHANGE SCHOLAR TO UK

 Candidate Information Form

-STEP FIVE: The J-1 advisor in ISSS will prepare the DS-2019 within 10 business days and the department will be notified when the documentation packet is ready to be picked up for mailing.
+STEP FIVE: Department requests can only be processed when all required information is submitted.
+Once the complete request has been delivered to room 205 Bradley Hall, processing time will vary and can take up to 2 to 3 weeks.
+For this reason, requests should be submitted at least six weeks before the exchange visitors proposed start date.
+The J-1 advisor in ISSS will prepare the DS-2019 and the department will be notified when the documentation packet is ready to be picked up for mailing.
 Prior to issuing the DS-2019 the J-1 advisor will verify that funding meets the minimum requirements: EV: $22,000; EV/spouse: $28,800; each child an additional $4,700.

 The J-1 advisor must also verify that the scholar meets or exceeds the health insurance requirements for UK Healthcare.
 To review the requirements, please refer to the Health Insurance page.